g4rd7xRise/g4rd7xRise/README.md

 ---

 <p align="center">
   Hi there!
-I'm <strong>[Your Name]</strong>, a passionate Frontend Developer dedicated to building responsive, visually appealing, and highly interactive user interfaces.
-I strive to merge clean code with seamless user experiences, staying ahead of the curve with cutting-edge technologies.
+I'm <strong>Ruslan</strong>, a passionate Frontend Developer dedicated to crafting responsive, visually stunning, and highly interactive user interfaces.
+I specialize in combining clean code with seamless user experiences while staying up to date with the latest technologies.
 </p>

 ---